 - Maintain a social distance.
 Stay at least 2 metres (7 feet) away from other people and avoid touching (including shaking hands)

 - Use protective equipment when needed.
-The Operational teams have been issued with gloves, face masks and aprons
+The Operational teams have been issued with disposable gloves, face masks and aprons

 - Refrain from unnecessary travel.

 - ‘Catch it, bin it, kill it’ posters are displayed in all public wash areas.